Vacation Rentals & COVID-19

 For incoming rental guests, please refer to the Hospitality app to view specific information for the resort or neighborhood where your rental property is located.
 Hospitality by Glad To Have You is a free app for iOS and Android devices; the leaseholder can sign-in with his/her email and the vacation arrival date, then “invite” other guests to download and view information.

 - If your vacation property has a private pool and/or hot tub, those amenities will be available for your use.

 - Restaurants will still be offering take-out/delivery and allowing limited table service.
 Please contact your favorite restaurant find out what type of services they are offering to their patrons.
 Making advance reservations is strongly suggested.

 - Retail businesses may open but must enforce social distancing and limit shoppers inside stores.
 Grocery stores have always been open but must also limit shoppers.

 - Beach trolley service is available, offered to guests in The Currituck Club and Corolla Light, at reduced capacity.

-- Community pools (usually open by Memorial Day weekend) may be open to allow 50% occupancy for swimmers.
+- Community pools (usually open by Memorial Day to Labor Day weekends) may be open to allow 50% occupancy for swimmers.

 - Public playgrounds remain closed however playgrounds located within resort communities may be open.

 - Bars, nightclubs, movie theaters, museums, bowling alleys, amusement parks, arcades and skating rinks remain closed.